lorenzogirardi/kubernetes-sitespeed.io/README.md

 No, look how it's slow (2g connection in the sahara desert)
 ![reaction](https://res.cloudinary.com/ethzero/image/upload/c_scale,w_286/v1601534563/misc/Screenshot_2020-10-01_at_08.40.06.png "reaction")
+<br/><br/>

-Now, we know a that the we need DATA
+Now, we know what we need ...
+DATA
-evaluate those during a long therm periode looking for performance
+Evaluate those during a long therm periode looking for performance
 - release by release
 - feature by feature
 - etc etc